 In addition, the City has continued providing a variety of benefits designed to enhance employees' mental and financial wellbeing.
 These include a behavioral health benefit that is designed to support the mental health of employees and their covered dependents.
 The City also continues to provide a service that helps participants and eligible dependents manage and reduce student debt through assistance with loan synchronization, consolidation, forgiveness, recertification and refinancing.

-Since the launch of the Employee Wellness Incentive Program in July 2019 through the end of calendar year 2022, more than 1,507 City employees took part in the program.
+Since the launch of the Employee Wellness Incentive Program in July 2019 through the end of calendar year 2022, more than 1,507 City employees have taken part in the program.
 All employees in regular employment positions are eligible for the well-being incentive which encourages employees to participate in wellness program activities, events, or challenges.
 By completing all program requirements, employees are eligible to earn up to \$50 per month, with the potential for up to \$600 in healthcare cost savings per year.
 This year the City expanded program participation to a new mental health benefit ensuring access to mental and emotional health resources, as well as new financial wellbeing resources to assist employees in paying down student loan debt.
-To continue the program which supports the health and well-being of City employees, \$400,000 is included in the FY 2024 proposed budget.
+To continue the program which supports the health and well-being of City employees, \$400,000 is included in the FY 2024 Approved budget.

-On a net basis, the FY 2024 Proposed Budget includes an increase of 41.00 Full-Time Equivalents (FTEs) overall from the adjusted FY 2023 count.
+On a net basis, the FY 2024 Approved Budget includes an increase of 46.00 Full-Time Equivalents (FTEs) overall from the adjusted FY 2023 count.
 The majority of these positions (25.0) are in the Fire Department per the negotiated collective bargaining agreement.
 The FY 2024 count has been modified from the FY 2023 approved authorized levels to reflect mid-year adjustments.
-This brings the total approved FTE count for the City to 2,832.04 for FY 2024.
+This brings the total approved FTE count for the City to 2,837.54 for FY 2024.

-The majority of these staffing level changes are in Public Safety with the addition of 25 Firefighters to the Alexandria Fire Department to reduce the amount of overtime required to meet staffing needs; these additions are fully funded by federal SAFER grant funding.
-Additional changes include the creation of Climate Action Office within the City Manager's Office, with 7.00 FTE, including 5.00 FTE reallocated from the Departments of General Services, Transportation and Environmental Services, and Planning and Zoning.
+The majority of these staffing level changes are in Public Safety with the addition of 25 Firefighters to the Alexandria Fire Department to reduce the amount of overtime required to meet staffing needs and to reduce staffing hours to 50 hours per week in year three of the collective bargaining agreement; these additions are fully funded by federal SAFER grant funding.
+Additional changes include the creation of the Climate Action Office within the City Manager's Office, with 7.00 FTE, including 5.00 FTE reallocated from the Departments of General Services, Transportation and Environmental Services, and Planning and Zoning.
 The Department of Community and Human Services gains 4.00 FTE for Child Welfare Services and Early Childhood programs, including a full-time Senior Therapist supporting the Parent and Infant Education Program.
 Other notable changes include an increase of 4.00 FTE for the Department of Recreation, Parks, and Cultural Activities for 3 Head Lifeguards at existing City pools and the upcoming Minnie Howard pool, as well as an Aquatics Recreation Manager II at the Minnie Howard Aquatics Center.
-The Alexandria Health Department also gains 2.00 FTE for a new Health Equity Program Manager and Teen Wellness Center support staff.
-Further detail on these new positions, as well as other personnel changes in the FY 2024 Proposed Budget, is available in department sections of this budget document.
+RPCA also gains 3.00 FTE for 6 part-time Recreation Leader II positions, added by City Council to support the Out of School Time Program (OTSP).
+The Alexandria Health Department gains 2.00 FTE for a new Health Equity Program Manager and Teen Wellness Center support staff.
+Further detail on these new positions, as well as other personnel changes in the FY 2024 Approved Budget, is available in department sections of this budget document.
 Please note that some new positions include salary and benefit costs only and additional funding may need to be identified within departments' budgets for any spacing or equipment needs.